 Provisional registration is for teachers who fall into one of four categories

 - graduate teachers who are about to or have already graduated from an initial teacher education (ITE) or early childhood (EC) program and are ready to commence teaching in Victoria.
 Intake of graduates occurs twice yearly (visit the Victorian graduate information page to find out more about this process)

 - early career teachers who have completed their studies interstate or overseas.
 They may have spent a limited amount of time in the classroom at an Australian or New Zealand school or early childhood setting, or have yet to teach

 - returning teachers who are experienced teachers, but had ceased teaching five or more years ago and now wish to return to teaching

-- experienced teachers returning from overseas who have taught overseas or those who have ceased their Victorian registration and practiced as a teacher internationally (outside of Australia and New Zealand) for the last five or more years.
+- experienced teachers returning from overseas who have taught overseas or those who have ceased their Victorian registration and practised as a teacher internationally (outside of Australia and New Zealand) for the last five or more years.